-A native of Wilmington, DE, 17 year old singer-songwriter Reece Ratliff picked up his first guitar at the age of two, took the requisite guitar lessons in grade school, and cut his teeth in his local chapter of School of Rock, playing the classics from the Beatles to AC/DC in the school’s prestigious house band, DE-team.
-Drawing on his own musical influences, such as Smallpools and Andrew McMahon in the Wilderness, Reece began expressing himself through songwriting.
+A native of Wilmington, Delaware, 17 year old indie pop singer-songwriter Reece Ratliff picked up his first guitar at the age of two, took the requisite guitar lessons in grade school, and cut his teeth in his local chapter of School of Rock, playing the classics from the Beatles to AC/DC in the school’s prestigious house band, DE-Team.
+Drawing on his own musical influences, such as Christian French and Lauv, Ratliff began expressing himself through songwriting.

-A live performer to watch, Reece has already wowed audiences from top area stages like The Queen and the Baby Grand at Wilmington’s Grand Opera house, where he participated in the finals of “Musikarmageddon,” an annual showcase of Delaware’s most promising up-and-coming artists, as well as a number of venues across the Eastern half of the United States during his I’ll Take The Fall Tour.
-Reece will be continuing to book tour dates, both solo and full band, in the coming year.
+A live performer to watch, Ratliff has already wowed audiences from top regional stages like The Queen, The Bowery Electric, and the Baby Grand at Wilmington’s Grand Opera house, where he participated in the finals of “Musikarmageddon,” an annual showcase of Delaware’s most promising up-and-coming artists.
+Ratliff will be booking tour dates in support of the new record in the coming year.